thk3421-models/cardiel/README.md

 ![](/example_images/Portfolio_Weights.png)

-These weights are automatically saved to a local CSV file too.
+This chart is the primary result and purpose of this tool: comparison of optimal portfolio allocations using a variety of methods, all based on the user-provided views that are married to historical data in a Bayesian way through the Black-Litterman model.
+The weights are automatically saved to a local CSV file as well.
+The user can now look for patterns in the assets and determine if they prefer to increase or decrease a particular holding, whether to reduce expected volatility or to increase potential returns.

+Hope someone finds this useful or interesting!
+Best wishes, warmest regards!